min69u/Reforestation/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## What do you call a troublesome Canadian high schooler?
+A poutine.